Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

-- It is located in a suburban area and has a population of 18,862 undergraduates, which puts it in between a medium and large sized university.
+- It is located in a suburban area and a blend of a medium and large-sized university.

-- Its student-teacher ratio is 13:1, and about 39 percent of its classes have fewer than 20 students.
+- The student-teacher ratio is 13:1, and about 39 percent of its classes have fewer than 20 students.

 The university offers a range of student activities, including over 500 student organizations.
 Chapel Hill is a beautiful city that has been voted one of the best college towns.